northeastern-rc/software-installation-scripts/QE/README.md

 # Quantum Espersso Installation on Discovery

 Here are the steps to install Quantum Espresso (V.7.0) on the Discovery cluster.
-Currently, configured to build on the Cascadelake nodes.
+Currently, configured to build on the Cascadelake nodes with: GNU 10.1.0, OpenMPI 4.0.5, OpenBLAS, ScaLAPACK, FFTW3 and LIBXC.

 1. Login to Discovery and download the scripts repository: